Disorders of vision and ocular movement are discussed in Chap. 52 and dizziness and vertigo in Chap. 51.

 | Chronic meningitis || |

 | Trigeminal neuroma || |

 | Herpes zoster || |

 | Infection (spread from otitis media or mastoiditis) || |

 FACIAL WEAKNESS (FACIAL NERVE [VII])

 Look for hemifacial weakness that includes muscles of forehead and orbicularis oculi (see Fig. 187-2).
-If lesion is in middle ear portion, taste is lost over the anterior two-thirds ...
+If lesion is in middle ear portion, taste is lost over the anterior ...